Ficool

 Polos still looked doubtful, his disbelief written all over his face.
 Slowly, realization crept in, shifting his expression from confusion to shock.

-His voice carried raw disbelief, but the corners of his mouth curled into a faint smile.
+The shock in his voice was unmistakable, but the corners of his mouth curled into a faint smile.
 Still, uncertainty lingered in his eyes.

-"You've changed so much.
-For a moment, I thought you were about to attack us."
+"You've changed so damn much," he muttered, shaking his head.
+"Honestly, for a second there, I thought you were about to attack us."

 "Yes.
-I just finished my training.
-The moment I was done, I came straight back here.
-I couldn't wait to return home."
+I have just completed my training.
+The moment I finished, I returned here right away.
+I couldn't wait to come home."

-"Honestly, I was half-worried you'd forgotten me.
+"And… well, I admit I was a little worried the two of you might have forgotten me.
 Ten years is a long time."

-"Why would I attack you?
-Do I really look like some sort of criminal?"
+"Why would I attack you, though?
+Do I really look that suspicious?"

 Polos shifted awkwardly, scratching the back of his neck.